CoinFabrik/web3-grant/detectors/README.md

 #### Caveats

 False positives are to be expected when using variables that can only be set using controlled flows that limit the values within acceptable ranges.
 These cases can be detected by using tainting techniques and/or interprocedural dataflow analysis.

+### Semgrep

+#### Description
+This semgrep rule is designed to identify potentially unbounded loops in `Ink!` contracts, which can lead to a denial of service (DoS) error.

+#### Implementation
+The rule contains a pattern that is designed to match any of the following constructs:

+- A for loop (for $X in $START..$END {...}) with an inclusive range where either the start or end is not a known constant value.
+- A function with at least one parameter that has a type of $ENDTYPE, where the name of the parameter is $END and it is used in a similar range expression (pub fn $FN_NAME(...,$END:$ENDTYPE,...) {...}).
+- A function that takes `self` as an argument and contains a for loop where the end of the range expression is a field of self rather than a known constant value (pub fn $FN_NAME(&mut self,...) {...} for $X in $START..self.$FIELD {...}).

+#### Caveats
+Known false negatives are formal parameter/field data non-trivially flowing into the upper bound expression Among false positives, it could be mentioned code using contract fields that actually take only known values or any sort of sanitization mechanism of formal parameters.

 ## 7. DoS Unexpected Revert with Vector